MileHacker Logo

 Public Transportation in Hannover

 The GVH (Großraum-Verkehr Hannover) system comprises Stadtbahn (tram/tram), buses, S-Bahn (suburban train), and inter-town trains.
-This comprehensive network covers the city and surrounding areas.
+This comprehensive network covers the city and the vicinity.

 The Stadtbahn forms the backbone, operating on underground and street-level tracks.
 Buses extend coverage to zones not served by trams, and the S-Bahn connects Hannover with suburbs and the airport.